 Patients with glaucoma were given the 150 mg of Alpha lipoic acid (ALA) per day.
 The study showed that about 50% of the eyes in the study enhanced visual sensitivity versus the controls who received only topical medical therapy without ALA. >

 Since Vitamin D deficiency contributes to glaucoma > you need to take 50,000 IU of vitamin D3 a day after breakfast for the first 2 months plus 2 times 400 mg of Magnesium citrate such as high in elemental magnesium MagCitra (HealthAid) between meals in the morning and evening.
 After 2 months reduce the dosages by half.
-Magnesium is necessary as as deficiency of this most important mineral is rampant now and vitamin D supplements require magnesium for its convertion in our body and therefore also contribute to magnesium deficiency.
+Magnesium is necessary as as deficiency of this most important mineral is rampant now and vitamin D supplements require magnesium for its conversion in our body and therefore also contribute to magnesium deficiency.
 Besides, eyes affected by glaucoma often contain lower levels of magnesium than eyes without glaucoma. >

 Magnesium supplements have been shown to lower intraocular eye pressure (IOP) in the same way that drugs such as ‘channel blockers’ do as it blocks the uptake of calcium which relaxes the arteries.
-In a clinical study, 10 gaucoma patients were given 121.5 mg magnesium twice a day for a month.
+In a clinical study, 10 glaucoma patients were given 121.5 mg magnesium twice a day for a month.
 After a month the blood supply to the eye and their field of vision improved.

 Lutein and zeaxanthin have been found to protect against glaucoma, macular degeneration, and cataracts.
 In 1992, a study at Harvard Medical School in Boston surveyed almost 60,000 nurses and discovered those who ate spinach five or more times per week, as well as those who took vitamin C supplements for 10 years or more, reduced their risk of cataract surgery by almost 50 percent.
 Although other carotenoids in spinach could have been responsible for that effect, this study suggests the benefits of dietary lutein and zeaxanthin (Dagnelie et al, 2000; Hankinson et al, 1992; Seddon et al, 1994).